 You managed to get a position straight after your maternity leave.
 How did you manage that, what did tip the balance in your favour?

 “Scoring a job” was not that easy at the end of the 90s.
-I think that my apprenticeship as business assistant in the chemical industry, which I did before my studies, gave me a big head start.
+I think that my apprenticeship as a business assistant in the chemical industry, which I did before my studies, gave me a big head start.
 Furthermore, I had the teaching assignment at an FH for a total of seven years, which I could continue during the pregnancy and baby breaks.

-How is the PTJ as employer towards mothers, or more general: how family-friendly is it towards all employees?
+How is the PTJ as an employer towards mothers, or more general: how family-friendly is it towards all employees?

 Working hours can be arranged very flexibly, between 10 and 39 hours everything is possible.
 Also, home office can be arranged individually, if there is a case of caregiving in the family.
 You can quite freely arrange your work within the framework of fixed appointments, which obviously demands a high level of self-organisation.

 Don´t make up your mind too much, I also didn´t have a permanent position when I got pregnant.
 One led to the other.
 At the PTJ, all positions start as two-year contracts- although with a high chance of being continued as a permanent contract.
 You can´t plan too much anyway, I would do it that way again.
-I my opinion, employers who are too worried about the kids of their potential employers, don´t invite women in the first place.
+In my opinion, employers who are too worried about the kids of their potential employers, don´t invite women in the first place.
 If someone applies at the PTJ with the right qualifications, then these will be evaluated during our hiring decision.
 We presume that employees can distribute their work in a way that they can fulfil their obligations.
-At the PTJ, I could even imagine that the much cited “career break” is viewed as positive.
-With our work as project consultant, we need a broad spectrum of experiences- a broad technical knowledge, organisational skills as well as an affinity to numbers and paragraphs.
+At the PTJ, I could even imagine that the much-cited “career break” is viewed as positive.
+With our work as project consultants, we need a broad spectrum of experiences- a broad technical knowledge, organisational skills as well as an affinity to numbers and paragraphs.
 Some of the breaks in the vita do quite actively teach precisely this diversity.
 For this reason, we often take middle-aged lateral entrants, but of course also career starters straight out of their PhDs.
 The latter do quite often come from the Forschungszentrum Jülich, so they do bring the specific background of our environment with them.

 And how is the PTJ for their employees in general?
 Are there training programmes, for example?

 There is a special PTJ training programme, in which our core competencies like legal aspects or the entire funding process are taught.
 Furthermore, we can participate in the training programme of the Forschungszentrum, which ranges from PowerPoint to sports.
 And for things that you can only get externally, like a symposium, this can also be funded.
-The PTJ is really looking after the wellbeing of its employees; I like to work on our green campus.
+The PTJ is really looking after the well-being of its employees; I like to work on our green campus.
 And if you like to have some more city life, you can apply to work at one of the other sites like Berlin or Bonn.

-The PTJ is really looking after the wellbeing of its employees; I like to work on our green campus.
+The PTJ is really looking after the well-being of its employees; I like to work on our green campus.

 What are the requirements to be hired by the PTJ?